zenml-io/zenml/docs/book/how-to/training-with-gpus/accelerate-distributed-training.md

 ### Configuration

-The `run_with_accelerate` function accepts various arguments to configure your distributed training environment.
+The `run_with_accelerate` decorator accepts various arguments to configure your distributed training environment.
 Some common arguments include:

 - `num_processes`: The number of processes to use for distributed training.
 - `cpu`: Whether to force training on CPU.